 - Build the display at the gallery

-A few trips to the electronics store later (I forgot to tell her to buy little wires), she had it all rigged up for me to swoop in over the internet and build the control software.
+A few trips to the electronics store later (I forgot to tell them to buy little wires), they had it all rigged up for me to swoop in over the internet and build the control software.

 I’ve done lots of automation, command/control, relay work in software so I knew that if I could remote-access the Pi, we could get things running relatively easily.
-Getting me that access required that Mary open up a port on her router and set up the Raspberry Pi to listen for me knocking (including flashing Raspbian onto the SD card and setting up headless wifi and ssh).
-She figured out how to do that all and I ssh’d in; it worked!
+Getting me that access required that MC open up a port on their router and set up the Raspberry Pi to listen for me knocking (including flashing Raspbian onto the SD card and setting up headless wifi and ssh).
+MC figured out how to do that all and I ssh’d in; it worked!
 Then the software work entailed:

 - Write a CGI script on the web server to process submissions and forward them to the Pi via the MQTT protocol.

-- Update my Morse Code library so it worked with some Swedish and Danish letters (Mary’s partner tried typing a few chants and quickly crashed it before this)
+- Update my Morse Code library so it worked with some Swedish and Danish letters (MC’s partner tried typing a few chants and quickly crashed it before this)

 - Write a Python program to run on the Pi that would listen for incoming messages and then convert them to Morse code and trigger the relay accordingly